 In general, we have not observed changes as to how directors, management and controlling shareholders conduct themselves in M&A deals.

 The Stock Market Law provides managers of public companies with two fiduciary duties that must be followed – duty of diligence and the duty of loyalty.

-The duty of loyalty should be followed by the directors as they must keep confidentiality on the information and matters that they have knowledge of and will be held liable for the breaches in which they incur.
+The duty of loyalty should be followed by the directors as they must keep confidentiality on the information and matters that they have knowledge of and avoid pursuing business endeavours that belong to the company to avoid being held liable for the breaches of their fiduciary duties.
 Whenever directors fail to exercise the duty of loyalty, they will be responsible for the benefits obtained and damages caused to the company, among others.

-Directors and managers are increasingly trying to obtain the best possible support (financial, legal accounting, etc) prior to closing M&A transactions, as well as opinions from independent advisers on the viability of the M&A.
+Directors and managers are increasingly trying to obtain the best possible support (financial, legal, accounting) prior to closing M&A transactions, as well as opinions from independent advisers on the viability of the M&A.

-As in every other jurisdiction, reputational exposure due to the media and the increasing pressure of regulators (mostly through audits), directors and managers should be more careful as to how to deal with publicity.
+As in every other jurisdiction, due to the reputational publicity and the increasing pressure of regulators (mostly through audits), the directors and managers and controlling shareholders are becoming more concerned of being exposed to potential litigation.

-Hiring insurances for managerial and decision-taking positions against litigation has been an increasing practice during the past three years for managers and directors of public companies and of private but institutionalised entities.
+Hiring insurance for managerial and decision-taking positions against litigation has been an increasing practice during the past years for managers and directors of public companies and of private but institutionalised entities.

 Generally, domestic and cross-border deals involving Mexican participants are conducted in similar ways.

-Purchase agreements are often times following the international style of such agreements adjusted to the Mexican legal regime.
+Purchase agreements often follow the international style of such agreements adjusted to the Mexican legal regime.

 The playing field is level in our opinion.
 Foreign bidders are usually very concerned with compliance breach (ie, money laundry and corruption), corporate governance and corruption findings.